Ashikpaul/sp-dev-solutions/README.md

 ## Contributions

 These solutions are direct from the feature teams, SharePoint PnP core team (http://aka.ms/SharePointPnP) or shared by the community.
 This project's contributors include Microsoft and [community contributors](Contributors.md).
-Work is done as as open source community project.
+Work is done as open source community project.
 We welcome your input on issues and suggestions for new samples.
 We also welcome community contributions around new solutions.

 Please have a look on our [Contribution Guidance](./.github/CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.
 Thanks!